 50 fun-packed things to do in the summer holidays

-And just like that another school year - one like no other - is over and done with which means we've got rather a long stretch with the kiddos to fill with fun.
+And just like that another school year is winding up next month which means we've got rather a long stretch with the kiddos to fill with fun.
 Lucky for you we've come up with a few things to do in the summer holidays: 50 things to be precise!

 We can guarantee fun, but we can't guarantee the weather: try these activities around London that the rain can't ruin!

-And if the sun comes out, then try these outdoor ideas in London the whole fam will love.
+And if the sun comes out, then try the outdoor ideas in London the whole fam will love.

-It might be school break but that doesn't mean we're not on board with a bit of sneaking some learning in when the opportunity arises, starting with these top notch London museums.
+School might be out for 6 weeks but that doesn't mean we're not on board with a bit of sneaking some learning in when the opportunity arises, starting with these top notch London museums.

 Discover Geocaching: family fun in the great outdoors at its best, and another freebie to add to your list of free stuff to do.